Orientation for New and Incoming Students

 Consider applying for FGC POP

-Running each summer before orientation, First-Generation to College Pre-Orientation Program (FGC POP) is designed to help first-gen students transition smoothly to life at RISD.
-Follow the link below for details.
+Running each summer before orientation, First-Generation to College Pre-Orientation Program (FGC POP) is designed to help First-Gen students transition smoothly to life at RISD.
+Follow the link below for details about the summer 2026 program.

 At International Student Orientation, new and incoming international students will learn about available resources and support at RISD, and other important information to assist in your transition to living and studying in the United States.